 The carrying value of tangible and intangible assets are reviewed annually to assess whether there is any indication of impairment.
 If any such indication exists, the recoverable amount of the asset is estimated.
 Where the carrying value exceeds the estimated recoverable amount, such assets are written down to their recoverable amount.

-The recoverable amount of cash-generating units to which goodwill is allocated is estimated annually each year.
+The recoverable amount of the groups of cash generating units or segments to which goodwill is allocated is estimated annually.
 For intangible assets that have an indefinite useful life and intangible assets that are not yet available for use, the recoverable amount is estimated at each statement of financial position date.

 Impairment losses are recognised in the income statement.

-Impairment losses recognised in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to cash-generating units and then to reduce the carrying amount of the other assets in the unit on a pro rata basis.
+Impairment losses recognised in respect of groups of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to groups of cash-generating units and then to reduce the carrying amount of the other assets in the unit on a pro rata basis.

-A cash-generating unit is not larger than any operational segment.
-Refer to accounting policy 11.
+Groups of cash-generating units for goodwill impairment testing purposes is not larger than any operational segment.
+Refer to Accounting policy 11.

 Impairment losses are reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.